What Associations Can Do to Increase Online Advocacy Analytics

 Additionally, nonprofit organizations have another benefit.
 Volunteer work conducted online will still count towards corporate volunteer grants, allowing your nonprofit to earn additional revenue while your supporters conduct outreach online.

 Digital advocacy tools enable advocacy groups to influence public policy through collective civic engagement.
-In other words, the term “digital advocacy” encompasses all online activities citizens take part in to influence legislation.
+In other words, the term “digital advocacy” encompasses all online activities citizens use to influence legislation.

 Of course, specific digital advocacy tools have their own unique features.
-Advocacy software includes a wide range of platforms, and many of them are made for niche activities.
+Advocacy software includes a wide range of platforms, many of which are designed for niche activities.
 Solutions like these can be instrumental for specific campaign activities, but will not be useful for others.

 To help your organization find the right digital advocacy tools for your campaign, here are a few software solutions to consider and advice on what to look for when assessing providers: